szbmrk/IPO4ICSE/tawos/README.md

 ### Prerequisites
 After running `setup.sh`, ensure you have:
+1. **MySQL server is running** - The scripts will check and exit with an error if MySQL is not accessible
-1. Downloaded GGUF models to `~/models/`
+2. Downloaded GGUF models to `~/models/`
-2. Configured `.env` with database credentials
+3. Configured `.env` with database credentials
-3. Reviewed `config.toml` settings
+4. Reviewed `config.toml` settings

+**Important**: All scripts now automatically check MySQL connectivity before starting.
+If MySQL is not running, you'll see a clear error message with instructions to start it.

 ### Basic Usage